 To master the game of poker and the poker rankings, follow the tutorial to help you understand the game and its rules.
 This tutorial includes the history of the game, the rules, the odds, and the strategy.
 It will help you obtain a better grasp of the game on a more professional level.

 According to the British actor Joseph Crowell, the history of poker dates back to 1829 in Louisiana.
 The game was played by 4 players with 20 decks of cards.
 According to the book “An Exposure of Arts and Miseries of Gambling” by Jonathan H. Green, the game then started to spread from New Orleans to the other areas of the United States.
-The game traveled with the boats of the Mississippi River — these boats had a reputation for having a lot of gambling activities.
+The game traveled with the boats of the Mississippi River.
+These boats had a reputation for having a lot of gambling activities.

 Mainstream media capitalized on the popularity of poker by the 1980s.
 In the press, poker was portrayed and viewed as a recreational activity.
-It made an appearance in more than 10 episodes of the hit sci-fi TV show, “Star Trek,” where it was a weekly game the senior staff of the fictional spaceship enjoyed.
+It even made an appearance in more than 10 episodes of the hit sci-fi TV show “Star Trek,” where it was a weekly game the senior staff of the fictional spaceship enjoyed.

 Besides the WSOP, other poker tours that started to capitalize on the game’s popularity, including the World Poker Tour and the European Poker Tour.
 The first poker governing body, the International Federation of Poker, was founded in Switzerland in 2009.

 How to Play Poker